ryanyuyu/SOCVR-RoomInformation/RoomMeetings.md

 * Should we leave a comment under posts that were closed as a result of a cv-pls in order to let the OP know how to improve their question?
 * Does the room need to be renamed so that it doesn't focus only on "Close" activity?
 * Are the activities of the room effective at meeting its goals?
 What can / should we do to make our votes more effective?
+* Are we okay with having a lot of members being privileged Smokey users?
+Should only RO be privileged in SOCVR and let members be privileged in Charcoal HQ if they really want to?

 ### Resolutions